Sandy Saddler

 Joseph "Sandy" Saddler (June 23, 1926 – September 18, 2001) was an American professional boxer.
 He was a two-time featherweight world champion, having also held the super featherweight title.
 Over his twelve-year career (1944–56), Saddler scored 104 knockouts and was stopped only once himself, in his second professional fight, by Jock Leslie.
-In 2003, Saddler was ranked number five on The Ring magazine's list of "100 Greatest Punchers of All Time".
+Considered to be one of the hardest hitting featherweights, Saddler was ranked number five on The Ring magazine's list of "100 Greatest Punchers of All Time".
 His nephew is Grandmaster Flash.

 Professional career

 Saddler is best known for his four-bout series with Willie Pep.
 However, he had 93 fights prior to facing Pep.